jnovembre/BSD-QBio/docs/index.md

 To accommodate the diverse background of our students, we have created two tracks for the computing tutorials.

 *   Basic Computing I and II: dedicated to new users who are not familiar with `R` or programming in general.
 It will guide students step-by-step, introducing the `R` syntax and showing how to write well-organized code for data analysis and scientific research.
-*   Advanced Computing I and II: dedicated to experienced `R` users, thesee will focus on manipulating large data sets, plotting, and the use of regular expressions.
+*   Advanced Computing I and II: dedicated to experienced programmers (`R` or otherwise), these sessions will focus on challenges manipulating large data sets, plotting, and the use of regular expressions.

 **You will need to decide which track's sessions to attend on Day 1 of the Bootcamp**.
 After Day 1, you will move throught the material in teams with mixed skill levels.  **Choose which track to join for Day 1 by consulting the lecture materials and making sure that the content is at the right level for you**:

+Links to the draft materials:
 * Basic Computing I ([web](https://github.com/jnovembre/BSD-QBio9/blob/main/tutorials/basic_computing_1/basic_computing_1.pdf), [pdf](https://raw.githubusercontent.com/jnovembre/BSD-QBio8/main/tutorials/basic_computing_1/basic_computing_1.pdf))
 * Basic Computing II ([web](https://github.com/jnovembre/BSD-QBio9/blob/main/tutorials/basic_computing_2/basic_computing_2.pdf), [pdf](https://raw.githubusercontent.com/jnovembre/BSD-QBio9/main/tutorials/basic_computing_2/basic_computing_2.pdf))
 * Advanced Computing: **Special preparation for Advanced Computing:** You should work through the Advanced Computing preparatory material before the session begins.
 [Link to preparatory material](https://github.com/jnovembre/BSD-QBio9/blob/master/tutorials/advanced_computing/tutorial/advanced_computing.pdf)